 Wild Goose is one of the great loves of my life, and it informs all the other Qigong forms I teach.
 Wild Goose works with specific acu-points, meridians and vessels, and is the most dynamic and complex form of Qigong I have encountered.
-There are 15 forms of Wild Goose I am receiving, studying, and deepening in, and I do not yet teach all of them.
-The Grand Master of Wild Goose, Yang Meijun, practiced this form in secret without teaching it to anyone for sixty years.
-There is wisdom and potency in simmering ingredients until they transform into an elixir.
+There are 15 forms of Wild Goose I am slowly receiving, studying, and deepening in, and I do not yet teach all of them.
 Wild Goose utilizes whole-body movements to integrate the mind-body-emotions-spirit.

 Each Wild Goose form offers different benefits.
 Here are a few to give you a sense: I often teach portions of Wild Goose 4 or "Tripod & Spiral," for its effects of elation and freedom.
 Wild Goose 1 is an excellent teacher of moving Qi forwards and back, up and down, in and out.
 Wild Goose 12 tonifies the kidneys, and improves the balance and interplay of kidneys and lungs, kidneys and heart.

 Dao Yin is not Qigong, although they are often taught together.
 Dao Yin movements are more tense and stretchy than the soft movements most people associate with Qigong.
 While Qigong is often used to directly build and circulate Qi, Dao Yin is used to release stagnant Qi so that fresh Qi can flow in more naturally.
 Dao Yin both strengthens your tissues, and clears them of toxins and stagnation.